moritzheiden/twoquants/content/authors/ms/_index.md

 ---
 # Display name
-name: Moritz Heiden
+name: Moritz Seibert

 # Username (this should match the folder name)
 authors:
-- mh
+- ms

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: The Quant
+role: The Trader

 # Organizations/Affiliations
 organizations: